Ficool

 ...

-Text etches itself behind sealed eyelids.
+Closing my eyes, text etches itself behind my eyelids.

 A poem?

-It's one of mine, I remember it.
+Yes… It's one of mine, the memory surfaces.

 Pound.
 Pu‑Pound.
 Pound.
 Pu‑Pound.